ywkawai/FE-Project_web/documents/install.md

 ## Compile and run atmospheric models

- If you want to build a three-dimensional nonhydrostatic atmospheric model, and conduct a idealized test case, such as density current, using it,
+ If you want to build a three-dimensional nonhydrostatic atmospheric model, and conduct an idealized test case, such as density current, using it,

  `% cd rootdir/model/atm_nonhydro3d/test/case/density_current`